kapoor-codes/django-password-generator/README.md

 # **Django Random-Password Generator**

+Random password Generator is a good starter project for beginners.
+The project is totally made up on basic Django and python stack.

 ## To run the code on your local machine follow these steps:
 * Install **Python 3.0+**.
 * Install Django using ```pip install Django```.